 A reference of the note layout for printing is available for download.

-Some articles written during the Kickstarter:
+Some articles about the Striso board:

 Musicradar “With its wooden casing, the Striso Board MIDI controller borrows the look of a traditional instrument, and thanks to its multidimensionally sensitive buttons, it’s designed to play like one, too.”